ibm-cloud-docs/loadbalancer-service/advanced-traffic.md

 ## Session Persistence
 {: #session-persistence}

-The load balancer supports session persistence against given VIP ports based upon the `source IP` of the connection.
-As an example, if session persistence is enabled for port 80 (HTTP), then subsequent HTTP connection attempts from the same client (same source IP) are persistent on the same back-end server.
+The load balancer supports session persistence based upon the source IP of the connection.
+As an example, if you have 'source IP' type session persistence enabled for port 80 (HTTP), then subsequent HTTP connection attempts from the same source IP client are persistent on the same back-end server.
 This feature is available for all three supported protocols (HTTP, HTTPS and TCP).

+The load balancer also supports session persistence based upon the HTTP Cookie.
+For example, if you have 'HTTP Cookie' type session persistence enabled for port 80 (HTTP), when the load balancer receives its first response from the back-end server, it adds a cookie with the name `IBMCLB` and a value of `back-end server UUID` in the reponse header.
+All subsequent HTTP requests with this cookie arriving at the load balancer are persistent on the same back-end server.
+This feature is available for HTTP and HTTPS.

 The load balancer supports a maximum of 10,000 client persistence entries.
 The expiration time for these entries is 10 minutes.
 Additional requests received from the same client after 10 minutes may be forwarded to a different back-end server.
 If the session persistence entry has not expired, but the back-end port has become unhealthy, a new server is selected for forwarding any subsequent client connections.